humzalikhan/humzalikhan.github.io/_pages/reading.md

     * Something about the pandemic has me re-reading a lot.
 * *Meditations* by Marcus Aurelius (kinda)
 * *The Book of Laughter and Forgetting* by Milan Kundera
+* *Ahead of the Curve: David Baltimore's Life in Science* by Shane Crotty

 **What I Want to Read**
 * *Thinking Fast and Slow* by Daniel Kahneman (sorely overdue)